brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 FAQ
 ======

-- Java 18/19 have some mod incompatibilities.
-They reportedly work with some modpacks, but I'm not sure if there are any performance benefits.
+- Java versions above 17 have some mod incompatibilities.
+They reportedly work with most modpacks, but I'm not sure if there are any performance benefits outside of incubator flags (`--add-modules=jdk.incubator.vector`) which are only supported on Minecraft Servers with explicit work like [Pufferfish](https://docs.pufferfish.host/optimization/how-to-apply-aikars-flags).).

 - Java tweaks improve server performance and client stuttering, but they don't boost average client FPS much (if at all).
 For that, running correct/up-to-date graphics drivers and performance mods is far more important: https://github.com/NordicGamerFE/usefulmods